C3 Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 To be able to complete this learning situation, the student must:

-• master the addition, subtraction and multiplication of sums of money;
+• have fluency with addition, subtraction and multiplication involving money;

 • have some understanding of measures of central tendency, especially the mean;

-• know the interface of an electronic spreadsheet or software that can be used to create a spreadsheet;
+• know the interface of an electronic spreadsheet or program that can be used to create a spreadsheet;

 • have certain knowledge specific to financial literacy such as the importance of balancing a budget and the different elements of a financial plan.